PiyumiUoR/Hotel-Booking-Assistant-API/README.md

 # PWP SPRING 2024
-# PROJECT NAME
+# Hotel Booking Assistant
 # Group information
-* Student 1.
-Name and email
-* Student 2.
-Name and email
-* Student 3.
-Name and email
-* Student 4.
-Name and email
+* Rafiqul Talukder
+* Piyumi Weebadu Arachchige
+* Julius Norrena

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint and instructions on how to setup and run the client__